Exercise Lal Qila: Background

 Thorat had gained experience fighting against Chinese forces as a commander during the Korean War.
 When he became the commander of the Eastern Command in 1957, he assessed the situation in the northeast, studying terrain, intelligence reports, and the location and speed of Chinese military movements.
 From this, he observed that forces under the eastern command would have multiple roles in the event of a war: they would need to defend Indian territory (as well as that of Sikkim) from both China and East Pakistan, and they would likely need to assist Nepal's military, while maintaining order in the northeastern states.
 He also recommended that the army receive air support from the air force for engagements near the borders.

-Thorat's assessment was also based on changing relations with China; specifically, their claims over Indian-claimed territory, communiqué regarding the McMahon line, and incursions in the west, central and eastern sectors.
+Thorat's assessment was also based on changing relations with China; specifically, their claims over Indian-claimed territory, a communiqué regarding the McMahon line, and some incursions in the west, central and eastern sectors.
 For the army to be able to push back the Chinese, more preparation was needed.
 Suggestions included shifting the responsibility of NEFA from the Assam Rifles to the Army's Eastern Command, on the grounds that the Army would be ultimately responsible for the defence of the territory anyway.
 At the time, Assam Rifles was a paramilitary force functioning under the center, and was responsible for NEFA.
 These suggestions were not taken seriously at the time; on 8 October 1959, Thorat presented a paper on the defense of the northeast to the Chief of the Army Staff, General Thimayya, who forwarded it to Krishna Menon (the Defense Minister at the time).
 Menon dismissed the paper, and called Thorat a "warmonger".
 Subsequently, to convey the seriousness of the situation to leadership, Thorat was given permission to conduct Exercise Lal Qila.